Bachelor of Artificial Intelligence (Honours)

 Further information

-Student Central can help you with course planning, choosing the right units and explaining course rules and requirements.
+Contact Student Central for assistance in course planning, choosing the right units and explaining course rules and requirements.
+Student Central can also provide information for a wide range of services at Deakin.